Understand a fraction a/b with a > 1 as a sum of fractions 1/b.

 One-Half is Fair – What is one half?
 Why is it a good idea to divide something in half when two people need to share?
 This PPT goes with the video above.

-- Is one-half fair? – How many times have you heard kids insist something wasn’t fair?
+How many times have you heard kids insist something wasn’t fair?
 This video uses fractions and the concept of one-half to determine if two people are doing the their fair share of the work, getting their fair share of a pile of blankets.